HPCBio/EBP/scripts/README_qc_assembly.md

 # 3. The script

-We provide a script BUSCO_metrics_slurm.sh that runs assemblathon.pl to calculate assembly stats.
+We provide a script BUSCO_metrics_slurm.sh that runs assemblathon.pl and then BUSCO.

 ## 3.1 Setup